librewsdl4j/libre-wsdl4j/README.md

    "WSDL, that's an anchronym i haven't heard in almost ten years."
    "Still big in the enterprise world" - comments on the Internet.

-## Changes:
-* Modified PopulatedExtensionRegistry, so that external HTTP requests to fetch .xsd files references in the .wsdl files are not fetched.
-This would cause connection refused errors when the .xsd files are not available.
-* Ported from Ant to Maven.

 ## Maintainer  ##
 * [@andreasrosdal](https://github.com/andreasrosdal) - Andreas Røsdal - Maintainer